 NVIDIA Control Panel Missing [SOLVED]

-Many NVIDIA graphics adapter users have reported that they could not find the NVIDIA Control Panel on their Windows computer.
-They used to be able to find their NVIDIA Control Panel on the desktop context menu.
-But now they can’t find it there (and some users can’t find it even in Windows Control Panel).
-This usually happens when upgrading from a previous version of Windows or waking their computer from sleep mode.
+Many NVIDIA graphics adapter users have reported that the NVIDIA Control Panel is missing on their Windows computer.
+They can’t find the NVIDIA Control Panel on the desktop context menu or in the Windows Control Panel.

 Your NVIDIA Control Panel may be hidden by Windows during the upgrade from a previous version or by software that has accidentally changed the graphics settings.
 You can open NVIDIA Control Panel in Windows Control Panel and then show it in your desktop context menu.
 To do so: